Sepp Maier and the 'blond angel'

-An era comes to an end on Friday: After 49 years as a player, manager, director, president and head of the supervisory board, Uli Hoeneß is saying farewell to FC Bayern at the annual general meeting.
-He has shaped the German record champions over decades like nobody else.
-As a farewell, we are looking at his relationship with FCB in our series 'A life for FC Bayern'.
+An era draws to a close on Friday as Uli Hoeneß says farewell to FC Bayern at the annual general meeting after 49 years as a player, general manager, director, president and head of the Supervisory Board.
+He has shaped the record German champions over decades like nobody else.
+As a farewell, we are looking at his relationship with FCB in our series 'A life dedicated to FC Bayern'.

 Hoeneß scored 110 goals in 328 games for the German record champions with his left foot, right and with his head.
 According to Maier, the latter was not one of his strengths.
 "He was always afraid of his curls getting flattened," joked the former keeper.
 In their time together at FC Bayern, Maier and Hoeneß won the German title three times, the DFB Cup once, the European Cup three times in succession and the Intercontinental Cup once.
 In addition, they also won the 1972 European Championships and the 1974 World Cup at the Munich Olympic Stadium with Germany.